itu-p1203/itu-p1203/README.md

 **News:**

+- Version 1.8.0 includes the new P.1203.3 Amendment 1 Appendix 2, which enables simplified model calculation for use with the P.1203.3 model.
 - Version 1.6.0 fixes an issue with the final linearization (P.1203.3 Eq.
 30) not being applied.
 Any calculations performed with earlier versions must be re-computed.
 - Version 1.6.1 includes support for the P.1203.3 Amendment 1 "Adjustment of the audiovisual quality" which introduces an adjustment of the audiovisual quality of ITU-T P.1203.3 for the case of very low audio quality and long stalling events.
 - Version 1.5.0 fixes an issue where mobile/handheld device scores were not correctly compensated for.
 Any calculations with device type "mobile" performed with versions <1.5.0 are therefore not valid and must be re-computed.